The American Academy of Pain Medicine’s Pain Medicine Fellowship Excellence Award

 - Two complimentary registrations for fellows to attend AAPM’s Annual Meeting.

 - An award logo with the year the award was received to be used by the recognized program indefinitely.

-- Formal presentation of the award during an Annual Meeting plenary session, including professional photo opportunities.
+- Formal presentation of the award during the AAPM Annual Meeting.

 - Recognition at AAPM's Pain Medicine Program Director, Fellow, Resident, and Student Reception.